Original Kart: Original Kart (OK)

 Engines, chassis, bodywork, brakes and tyres are subject to the homologation system put in place by the CIK-FIA.
 Each year, the tyres and the fuel for each category, as well as the KZ and KZ2 carburettor, are chosen after a call for tenders.

 Champions

 OK has been contested at the European Championship since 1981 and the World Championship/World Cup since 2006, becoming the primary direct-drive class in 2010.

 Italian driver Lorenzo Travisanutto is the only driver to win multiple OK World Championships.
-Notable OK World Champions include 2020–21 Formula E World Champion Nyck de Vries and Formula One driver Lando Norris.
+Notable OK World Champions include 2020–21 Formula E World Champion Nyck de Vries and 2025 Formula One champion driver Lando Norris.

 Italian Formula One drivers Stefano Modena and Andrea Kimi Antonelli are the only drivers to win multiple OK European Championships.
 Notable OK European Champions include Formula One World Drivers' Champions Michael Schumacher and Max Verstappen.